Reagan tax cuts: Historical tax rates

-Tax Incentives Post-Tax Cut
+Tax incentives post-tax cut

 After the Economic Recovery Tax Act of 1981 revenues fell by 6% in real terms.
 This promoted a tax increase that passed the House in late 1981 and the Senate in mid-1982 called the Tax Equity and Fiscal Responsibility Act of 1982.
 This act was an agreement between Reagan and the Congress that raised revenues for the following years.
-Following that increase, there were 3 other tax increases from 1983-1987 for other various reasons.
+Following that increase, there were 3 other tax increases from 1983 to 1987 for other various reasons.
 In total, the US lost over $200 billion in 2012 chained dollars due to the original tax cut in the first four years and around $1 billion for the second tax cut.
-Revenues grew from 1982-1987 by a total of $137 billion in revenue which adds up to roughly $64 billion in net revenue lost because of the cuts.
+Revenues grew from 1982 to 1987 by a total of $137 billion in revenue which adds up to roughly $64 billion in net revenue lost because of the cuts.